ericterpstra/packt-alert/README.md

 Run the app with `node index.js` (or use PM2 or forever or whatever process manager you want)

 Log into Twilio and set up a phone number to accept SMS request at the URL of your node app.
-If you need instructions, go to [this article](https://www.twilio.com/docs/quickstart/php/sms/hello-monkey).
+The default port for the node app is 3000, but this can be changed in the .env file.
+Also, the Twilio URL must have the path `/packtalert` appended to the domain/ip.
+For example, an acceptable URL would be `http://mynodeapp.io:3000/packtalert`.
+If you need instructions on where to put the URL in Twilio, go to [this article](https://www.twilio.com/docs/quickstart/php/sms/hello-monkey).

 If you are using ngrok, use this guide: [Test Your Webhooks Locally with ngrok](https://www.twilio.com/blog/2013/10/test-your-webhooks-locally-with-ngrok.html)